AmannAnand/Customer-Churn-Prediction-using-Logistic-Regression/README.md

 The ROC AUC is the area under the curve when plotting the (normalized) true positive rate (x-axis) and the false positive rate (y-axis).
 Our main metric here would be Recall values, while AUC ROC Score would take care of how well predicted probabilites are able to differentiate between the 2 classes.

-Cross Validation has been also used to prevent overfitting.
+Cross Validation (5 Fold) has been also used to prevent overfitting.

 ## Model Performance